LLNL/shroud/docs/pointers.rst

 .. literalinclude:: ../regression/reference/classes/wrapfclasses.f
    :language: fortran
-   :start-after: start helper capsule_data_basic
+   :start-after: start helper capsule_data
-   :end-before: end helper capsule_data_basic
+   :end-before: end helper capsule_data
    :dedent: 4

 *addr* is the address of the C or C++ variable, such as a ``char *``